How to Do Payroll in Alabama: What Every Employer Needs to Know

 Like most states, Alabama has certain taxes that companies must pay.

 Employer Unemployment Taxes

 All businesses in Alabama must pay State Unemployment Tax Act (SUTA) taxes.
-The current wage base is $8,000 and rates range from 0.65% to 6.8%.
-All new employers in Alabama will pay a SUTA rate of 2.7% for their first year.
+The current wage base is $8,000, and rates range from 0.65% to 6.8%.
+All new employers in the state will pay a SUTA rate of 2.7% for their first year.
 Businesses that pay SUTA in full and on time can claim a tax credit of up to 5.4% on their Federal Unemployment Tax Act (FUTA) taxes.

 To learn more about FUTA requirements, check out our guide on FUTA and Form 940.